Delaware Route 15: Kent County

 DE 15 begins at an intersection with DE 14 and Holly Hill Road west of the city of Milford in Kent County and proceeds northwest on two-lane undivided Canterbury Road.
 The road runs through a mix of farmland and woodland with some homes, crossing Ward Branch and then Browns Branch to the east of McCauley Pond.
 DE 15 has a junction with Carpenter Bridge Road before it heads across the Murderkill River to the east of Coursey Pond.
 The route intersects DE 12 and heads across Pratt Branch before it runs to the east of Henderson Aviation Airport.
 DE 15 crosses Hudson Branch and reaches the community of Canterbury, where it passes homes and crosses Irish Hill Road before it comes to an intersection with US 13.

 DE 15 turns north to form a concurrency with US 13 for a short distance on the four-lane divided South Dupont Highway before continuing northwest along with US 13 Alt. on two-lane undivided Upper King Road.
 The road continues through rural land before entering the town of Woodside.
-Here, US 13 Alt./DE 15 passes homes and intersects DE 10 Alt., with DE 15 splitting from US 13 Alt. by heading west along with DE 10 Alt. on Main Street and crossing the Delmarva Central Railroad's Delmarva Subdivision line at-grade.
+Here, US 13 Alt./DE 15 passes homes and intersects DE 10 Alt., with DE 15 splitting from US 13 Alt. by heading west concurrent with DE 10 Alt. on Main Street and crossing the Delmarva Central Railroad's Delmarva Subdivision line at-grade.

 DE 15 splits from DE 10 Alt. by turning north on Dundee Road, leaving Woodside.
 The road heads through a mix of farmland, woodland, and residential subdivisions, crossing Tidbury Creek before coming to a roundabout with DE 10, where the road briefly becomes a divided highway.
 Past this intersection, the route becomes Moose Lodge Road and continues north.
 DE 15 turns east onto Westville Road and enters the town of Wyoming, where it becomes Southern Boulevard and passes homes and some businesses.
 The route turns northeast onto South Railroad Avenue and runs immediately to the west of the Delmarva Central Railroad.
 The road becomes North Railroad Avenue upon intersecting Grant Street west of the former Wyoming station before it leaves Wyoming as it crosses Isaac Branch to the east of Wyoming Lake.
 At this point, DE 15 becomes Wyoming Mill Road and heads north through agricultural areas away from the railroad tracks.
 The route has an intersection with Wyoming Mill Spur, which heads east to POW/MIA Parkway.
 The road continues through farmland with some woods and residential development before entering the city of Dover and curving to the northwest.